rayyansys/pyworker/README.md

 # maximum attempts before marking the job as permanently failing (default 3)
 w.max_attempts = 5

+# sets a cap on how long a worker should wait between retry attempts.
+# if not set, the backoff delay time will grow exponentially (default None)
+w.max_backoff_delay_seconds = 60

 # maximum run time allowed for the job, before it expires (default 3600)
 w.max_run_time = 14400